Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Gradual Progression and Patience

 Backbends require patience and a gradual approach.
-Rushing into advanced poses without building a strong foundation can lead to injury.
+Rushing into advanced without building a strong foundation can lead to injury.
 Here are some for progressing safely:

 • Foundational Poses: Start with basic backbends like Cobra, Bridge, and Camel.
 These poses will help you develop the necessary strength and flexibility in your spine, shoulders, and core.
 Focus on mastering these before attempting more advanced variations.